axu2/tiger-menus/SETUP.md

 ```
 Open http://localhost:5000/

-By default, it loads menus from the test_menus.py file, so you don't have to wait for the server to scrape data.

 It takes a while to scrape 7*6=42 webpages, so page will load when scraping is done.

 ## Environment Variables